vakrao/stochastic_endemic_model/README.md

 # Stochastic Endemic Model
 This repository provides the source code for a realistic age-structured epidemic model, where we compute the incidence of SARS-CoV2 cases over a span of
 20 years.
-Using this model, we are interested in testing the effect that different vaccine coverage schemes will have on disease incidence.
+Using this model, we are interested in testing the effect that different vaccine coverage schemes will have on disease incidence,as well as the effects of changing demography.

 ## Getting started
 ### Prerequistes